 - Next to Source Locale, select the language of the entered text.

 - Next to Target Locale, select the language you wish to see your text translated into.

 - Select Compare Translation Vendors if you wish to compare translations across all of the machine translation (MT) engines that your account is associated with.

-- Select Debug to see additional output demonstrating which of your glossary terms were imposed upon each of the integrated MT engines.
+- Note that the Debug option is only available to developer accounts.
+For developer access, select Debug to see additional output demonstrating which of your glossary terms were imposed upon each of the integrated MT engines.

 Understanding Your Translation Results

-- When the Debug option is not selected, you will see a single result per MT engine as shown below.
+- For non-developer accounts and when the Debug option is not selected in developer accounts, you will see a single result per MT engine as shown below.
 If the term "glossary" is appended to the MT engine name, this means your glossary terms (or preferred translations for certain words and phrases that have been loaded into your Language I/O account configuration) were detected in your source content and were included in the translation.
 In the example below, the term "Language I/O" was the glossary term and the rule stipulated that it remain "Language I/O" in the target language as well - or remain untranslated.
 We can see that it was appropriately enforced across all of the MT engines.

-- When the debug option is selected, you will see several stages of translation for each integrated MT engine.
+- When the debug option is selected for developer accounts, you will see several stages of translation for each integrated MT engine.